Written by Tomas Meskauskas

 Win 7/XP/Vista Defender

-Screenshots of various user interfaces used by rogue antivirus programs from FakeRean/Braviax family:
+Screenshots of various user interfaces used by rogue antivirus programs from the FakeRean/Braviax family:

-Fake security warning messages used to trick computer users into purchasing useless antivirus programs:
+Fake security warning messages used to trick computer users into purchasing bogus antivirus programs:

 Activate your copy right now and get full real-time protection with [Fake Antivirus Name]!